 Thermal stress, resulting in coral bleaching, is an increasing threat to coral communities in a warming world (Schleussner et al. 2016).
 During coral surveys in 2016 AIMS deployed temperature loggers to the pickets marking the first transect at each of Rat Island, Manning Reef, and Seal Rocks North.
 These loggers are exchanged annually and provide an ongoing record of in-situ water temperature and begin the process of developing an accurate climatology for the coral communities in the Harbour.
 The available times series from deployed loggers were aggregated to weekly mean temperatures for presentation in this report.
 Once this time-series matures, and baseline climatology of temperatures within the Harbour can be estimated, it is intended that the likelihood of thermal stress will be estimated from these observed data.
-Until this is possible, the likelihood of thermal stress to corals in the Harbour was interpreted from thermal anomalies estimated as degree heating days (DHD) downloadable from ReefTemp (Garde et al. 2014) as published by the Bureau of Meteorology, or degree heating weeks (DHW tutorial) published by the National Oceanic and Atmospheric Association Coral Reef Watch.
-For this report, annual summaries of DHD from 1 December to 31 March, based on 14 Day IMOS climatology (Garde et al. 2014), were downloaded.
-Maps of estimated maximum annual DHW and DHD for the past five years are provided to help visualise the relative thermal stress in recent years.
-Thresholds for likely bleaching are between 60-100 DHDs and 4-8 DHWs.
+Until this is possible, the likelihood of thermal stress to corals in the Harbour was interpreted from thermal anomalies estimated as degree heating weeks (DHW tutorial) published by the National Oceanic and Atmospheric Association Coral Reef Watch.
+Maps of estimated maximum annual DHW for the past five years are provided to help visualise the relative thermal stress in recent years.
+Thresholds for likely bleaching are between 4-8 DHWs.